Hola What’s Hot Fam,

-Switching majors, dropping minors, internships, entry level job requirements– research it all before making a move.
+Switching majors, dropping minors, internships, entry-level job requirements– research it all before making a move.
 With any decision you make, do not underestimate the power of a search engine or talking with others.
 Even when you think you have it figured out, research!
 When making life choices, it is easy to let emotion take over without even realizing it.
 No matter how small the decision may seem, don’t move impulsively!
-It may be the very thing you most regret post-college, take it from me.
+It may be the very thing you regret most post-college.

 This advice remains true and should prelude any of the other suggestions made below.

 Consider an accompanying relevant or lucrative minor or degree

 While journalism is definitely a craft that deserves to be studied in itself, sometimes it may feel that it does not stand on its own.
 It’s important to be prepared for a niche outside of the general news coverage you’re taught in your journalism courses.